The Inflatable Paddle Board Specialists since 2012 | Orders over $99 Ship Free | 1-877-777-1769

 Most boards for all-around use fall within a fairly narrow range of length (between 10 and 11 feet) and width (between 30 and 34 inches), but you also need to pay close attention to the board volume, which is mainly determined by its thickness.
 A board in the average range of length and width that is 5 inches thick will have plenty of volume for riders up to a weight in the neighborhood of 200lb, depending on skill level.

 For riders below this weight threshold, a thicker board will be less stable because the center of gravity is higher.
-It will also be harder to climb on from the water, and less convenient to inflate and carry.
+It will also be harder to climb on from the water and less convenient to inflate and carry.
 The most common mistake we see is buying a SUP with too much volume.
-An excessively large SUP board will support a lot of weight, but will have you feeling like you are bobbing over the water rather than gliding through it.
+An excessively thick SUP board will support a lot of weight, but will have you feeling like you are bobbing over the water rather than gliding through it.

 For all-around use, we recommend you generally stay at or under 11 feet in length, no more than 34 inches in width, and limit the thickness to 5 inches unless you weigh over 200-225 lb.
 There are exceptions though for specialist SUP pursuits that will differ from our recommendations for all-around boards.
 For example, if your primary use will be surfing, you may want to go shorter (9’6” or less), and if your primary use is touring or racing, you’ll probably want to go longer (12’6” or more).
+If you’ll be paddling in whitewater or want to maximize your fun factor, you might consider a 6 inch thick board with performance-oriented design characteristics and shaping, even if you don’t need the extra volume for your weight.

 Purchasing for Your Weight Range